UofSC-Fall-2021-Math-738-001/jekyll/about.md

 - If you plan to submit handwritten assignments, a scanning device such as a smartphone with the Microsoft Office Lens app.

-- The main hub for this course is the Microsoft Teams team [COTEAM-BALLARMR-MATH-738-001-FALL-2021]https://teams.microsoft.com/l/team/19%3am7sMpRskwXsB5SC5HX4uuaTIG2Ux56ChImvB3o2aMB41%40thread.tacv2/conversations?groupId=a8908864-beb6-45da-9c7d-2bb454080245&tenantId=4b2a4b19-d135-420e-8bb2-b1cd238998cc) run through UofSC’s Microsoft Teams account.
+- We are using the Microsoft Teams with the team [COTEAM-BALLARMR-MATH-738-001-FALL-2021](https://teams.microsoft.com/l/team/19%3am7sMpRskwXsB5SC5HX4uuaTIG2Ux56ChImvB3o2aMB41%40thread.tacv2/conversations?groupId=a8908864-beb6-45da-9c7d-2bb454080245&tenantId=4b2a4b19-d135-420e-8bb2-b1cd238998cc) run through your UofSC Microsoft account.
 To access the team for the first time on your desktop/laptop, use the join link included in your welcome email.

+- For dissemination, collection of, and feedback on homework assignments, we will be using [GitHub Classroom](https://classroom.github.com/classrooms/88558107-uofsc-fall-2021-math-738-001).
+To access the classroom for the first time on your desktop/laptop, use the join link included in your welcome email.

-- We will be using a chat service called [zulip](https://zulip.com/) to aid our learning.
+- For chat, We will be using a service called [Zulip](https://zulip.com/) to aid our learning.
 It exceeds Team's capabilities with regards to typsetting mathematics content.
-To access the [SCAGNT zulip chat](https://scagnt.zulipchat.com) for the first time on your desktop/laptop, use the join link included in your welcome email.
+To access the [SCAGNT Zulip chat](https://scagnt.zulipchat.com) for the first time on your desktop/laptop, use the join link included in your welcome email.

 ## Minimal Technical Skills Needed